 Executive Director Mr Max Ritchie steps down from Neurological Foundation after 23 years of service

-After 23 years of dedicated service Mr Max Ritchie will be stepping down from his role as Executive Director of the Neurological Foundation at the end of this month.
+After 23 years of dedicated service Mr Max Ritchie has stepped down from his role as Executive Director of the Neurological Foundation.

-The Council has begun the process of finding a permanent replacement and in the interim appointed Miss Sue Giddens, a member of the Neurological Foundation’s senior management team for seven years, to take over in an acting capacity from 1 May 2017.
+The Council has begun the process of finding a permanent replacement, and in the interim has appointed Miss Sue Giddens, a member of the Neurological Foundation’s senior management team for seven years, to take over in an acting capacity.

 For enquiries, please email firstname.lastname@example.org